Semantics

 </div>

-- These classes are encapsulated to the module's design and content.
+- The classes are encapsulated to the module's design and content

-- It's easy to style elements without having to write a multitude of classes and changing the HTML again.
+- It's easy to style elements without having to write a multiple classes and changing the HTML

-- These classes are meaningful in small and big screens.
+- The classes are meaningful in small and big screens

-- Media queries can be used to clear elements only when needed.
+- Media queries can be used to clear elements when needed

-4. Because they eliminate the risk of regression
+4. Because they reduce the chance of regression

-Updating a visual class could cause regression across a multitude of elements.
-Updating a semantic class only applies to the module in question, eliminating regression altogether.
+Updating a non-semantic class could cause regression across multiple elements.
+Updating a semantic class only applies to the specific module, eliminating the risk of regression.

 .red